-- Pupils are to be clean and tidy, and dressed in accordance with the Uniform List. - Footwear is required to be worn outside when moving around the school.
-In the summer terms, when the field is dry, pupils may play on the back fields in bare feet, at their own risk. - Non-regulation shirts/blouses are not permissible.
-Any garments worn under the white shirt/blouse should be white and not visible in any way. - In Years 7 & 8, pupils may choose to wear their uniform jacket in class if they are wearing their school jersey/cardigan underneath.
-In Year 9/10, uniform jackets may be worn inside at the teacher's discretion.
-Uniform jackets are not to be worn in any classes. - All uniform items should be clearly and securely named with the owner's family name. - Pupils representing the school at events outside the school are expected to wear the full uniform correctly. - These uniform expectations apply within school, during any school event at any site and both to and from school (i.e. whenever a pupil could be identified as an Aidanfield pupil).
+Pupils are to be clean and tidy, and dressed in accordance with the Uniform List.

+Footwear is required to be worn outside when moving around the school.
+In the summer terms, when the field is dry, pupils may play on the back fields in bare feet, at their own risk.

+Non-regulation shirts/blouses are not permissible.
+Any garments worn under the white shirt/blouse should be white and not visible in any way.

+In Years 7 -10 uniform jackets may be worn inside at the teacher's discretion.
+Other jackets (eg puffer jackets) are not to be worn in any classes.

+All uniform items should be clearly and securely named with the owner's family name.

+Pupils representing the school at events outside the school are expected to wear the full uniform correctly.

+These uniform expectations apply within school, during any school event at any site and both to and from school (i.e. whenever a pupil could be identified as an Aidanfield pupil).